lumeland/lume.land/plugins/redirects.md

 ## Description

 This plugin allows to create redirections from one page to other.
-It's compatible with different configurations methods like Netlify, Vercel, JSON or HTML pages with `http-equiv="refresh"` meta tags.
+It can output Netlify and Vercel config files, JSON and HTML pages with `http-equiv="refresh"` meta tags.

 ## Installation